2dbueno/ProgramPython/README.md

-# ProgramPython
+# Python Login Page
-Application created with python and PyQt5
+This program is a login page created in Python using PyQt5 and SQLite.